SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/index.md

 ---
 slug: /alerts/scheduled-searches
 title: Scheduled Searches
-sidebar_label: Scheduled Searches
 description: You can schedule log searches to send alerts.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Scheduled searches are standard saved searches that are executed on a schedule you set.
-Once [configured](schedule-search.md), scheduled searches run continuously, making them a great tool for continuously monitoring your stack.
+A _Scheduled Search_ is a standard [Log Search](/docs/search) that you save and execute to run on a schedule.
+Once configured, scheduled searches run continuously, making them a great tool for continuously monitoring your stack.

 <div className="box-wrapper">
 <div className="box smallbox card">